Canada Bread agrees to sell pasta business to Spain's Ebro

-TORONTO Canada Bread Co, which is majority-owned by Maple Leaf Foods, said on Thursday it agreed to sell its Olivieri Foods fresh pasta and sauce business to Spanish food processing company Ebro Foods SA for about C$120 million ($115.5 million).
+TORONTO Oct 24 Canada Bread Co, which is majority-owned by Maple Leaf Foods Inc, said on Thursday it agreed to sell its Olivieri Foods fresh pasta and sauce business to Ebro Foods SA of Spain for about C$120 million ($115.51 million).

 The move comes days after Canadian food processor Maple Leaf said it might sell its controlling stake in Canada Bread as it decides whether to exit the bakery goods business and focus on meat products.